 We left the Lego Baseplates and table sit separately for thirty minutes for the glue to set up.
 Angry Husband then cut up some cardboard strips to help place the Lego Baseplates onto the table.
 Angry Husband laid them out and we gently flipped over the Baseplates.

-We then carefully removed the cardboard strips after the Baseplates were centered onto the table.
+We then carefully removed the cardboard strips after the Baseplates were centered on the table.
 After each strip was removed, we pressed down on the Baseplate of that area.
 Angry Husband said that we needed something heavy to place on top of the table to hold the pieces together until the glue was firmly set.
 We were very tired as it was late.
 He grabbed the first thing he saw, a bucket of screws.

 After two days, Angry Husband removed the box of screws from the table.
 He also removed the blue painter’s tape that he had on the table for precautions.
 He then used a laminate cutter (you can use a Dremel or similar tool) to cut the excess Lego Baseplate from around the edges of the table.